Mohosin999/Express-101/README.md

 });
 ```

-In this case, cors() is worked only for this "/about" route.
+In this case, cord() will work only for this "/about" route.
 We can use here multiple middleware via an array like the below:

 ```
 app.get("/about", [cors(), morgan('dev')], (req, res) => {